CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model: Detailed Results on Scaling Laws

 \section{Detailed Results on Scaling Laws}

 We provide the detailed scaling law results for both data and model size across three representative EEG datasets (FACED, SEED-V, and ISRUC\_S3), covering three evaluation metrics.
 For brevity, only Cohen’s kappa scores are included in the main text, while full results are provided in this section.
-Prior work~\cite{wang2024cbramod, jianglarge} has explored the effect of scaling EEG foundation models using 1 to 1000 hours of pretraining data and model sizes up to 5M parameters.
+Prior work~\citep{wang2024cbramod, jianglarge} has explored the effect of scaling EEG foundation models using 1 to 1000 hours of pretraining data.
 We extend this analysis in two key dimensions: